 ILUK writes only unit-linked contracts, which removes the Company's exposure to investment risk.
 However the Company is still exposed to FSCS levies which often arise as a consequence of an investment failure.
 These levies are outside the control of the Company.

 ILUK has a high concentration of pension business with 93% of existing funds under direction being pension related.
 This exposes ILUK to:

-- Changes to drawdown rules resulting in higher outflow amounts. - Changes to Annual Allowance and Lifetime Allowance levels which reduce the amount individuals can save efficiently, potentially reducing new business inflows. - Any moves towards a flat rate of tax relief on pension contributions which potentially results in lower inflows. - Auto enrolment which has the potential to reduce the available market. - A maturing policyholder base potentially resulting in higher levels of outflow.
+- Changes to drawdown rules resulting in higher outflow amounts. - Any moves towards a flat rate of tax relief on pension contributions which potentially results in lower inflows. - Auto enrolment which has the potential to reduce the available market. - A maturing policyholder base potentially resulting in higher levels of outflow.